StevenTammen/StevenTammen.github.io/pages/about/index.md

 ### Open Source

 As the chain of propositions above shows, I believe that open source projects will generally be of higher quality than non-open source projects.
-Software has been part of the open source movement for a while now, and hardware is beginning to get there (see: crowdsourced tech startups), but, to my knowledge, there has not been much of a push to opensource *websites themselves*.
+Software has been part of the open source movement for a while now, and hardware is beginning to get there, but, to my knowledge, there has not been much of a push to opensource *websites themselves*.
 I find this somewhat puzzling, since open source projects offer so many advantages and so few disadvantages.
 I have designed this website to be entirely open source, and the content is licensed under open source licenses (see below).
 Contribution guidelines may be found in the section of the Readme in the [Github repository](https://github.com/StevenTammen/steventammen.github.io) titled "Contribution Guidelines".

 ### Continuous Improvement

 I view this site as a perpetual "work in progress" rather than a collection of static documents in an immutable framework.
 This constant refinement over time is, in my opinion, essential to long-term quality.
-Changes to individual pages can be tracked by viewing the commit history of their markdown source in the site's [GitHub Repository](https://github.com/StevenTammen/steventammen.github.io).
+Changes to individual pages can be tracked by viewing the commit history of their markdown source in the site's [GitHub repository](https://github.com/StevenTammen/steventammen.github.io).
 I may clean out the commit history every once in a while if it gets too cluttered, but, for any given page, you'll generally be able to get a pretty good idea of what's happened in the last few commits.

 ### Copyright and Terms of Use